FRANÇAIS

 A comparison of adaptive matchers for screening of faces in video surveillance

-De-la-Torre, M., Radtke, P. V. W., Granger, Éric, Sabourin, Robert et Gorodnichy, D. O..
+De-la-Torre, M., Radtke, P. V. W., Granger, Éric, Sabourin, Robert and Gorodnichy, D. O..
 2012. « A comparison of adaptive matchers for screening of faces in video surveillance ».
 In 2012 IEEE Symposium on Computational Intelligence for Security and Defence Applications (CISDA) (Ottawa, ON, Canada, July 11-13, 2012) Piscataway, NJ, USA : IEEE.

 Compte des citations dans Scopus : 2.